vgololobov/rEFInd/README.txt

    refind/refind_x64.efi            The main x86-64 rEFInd binary
+   refind/refind.conf-sample        A sample configuration file refind/icons/                    Subdirectory containing icons refind/drivers_ia32/             Subdirectory containing IA32 drivers refind/drivers_x64/              Subdirectory containing x86-64 drivers
+   install.sh                       Linux/MacOS installation script
-   refind/refind.conf-sample        A sample configuration file refind/icons/                    Subdirectory containing icons README.txt                       This file LICENSE.txt                      The original rEFIt license COPYING.txt                      The rEFInd license docs/                            Documentation in HTML format
+   README.txt                       This file
+   LICENSE.txt                      The original rEFIt license COPYING.txt                      The rEFInd license CREDITS.txt                      Acknowledgments of code sources docs/                            Documentation in HTML format

+The easiest way of installing rEFInd is generally to use the install.sh script; however, you must be running under Linux or OS X to do this.
+If you're using either of those OSes, simply typing "./install.sh" will generally install rEFInd.
+If you have problems with this method, though, you'll have to do a manual installation.

-To install the binary package, you must first access your EFI System Partition (ESP).
+To install the binary package manually, you must first access your EFI System Partition (ESP).
 You can then place the files from the refind subdirectory in a subdirectory of the ESP's EFI directory.
 You may omit the .efi binary for the type of computer you're NOT using, and you may optionally rename the .efi file for the binary you are using.
-If this is an initial installation, you should rename refind.conf-sample to refind.conf; but if you're replacing an existing installation, you should leave your existing refind.conf intact.
-The end result might include the following files on the
+If this is an initial installation, you should rename refind.conf-sample to refind.conf;
+but if you're replacing an existing installation, you should leave your existing refind.conf intact.
+The end result might include the following files on the ESP:
-ESP:

  EFI/refind/refind_x64.efi
  EFI/refind/refind.conf
  EFI/refind/icons/

-Unfortunately, dropping the files in the ESP is not sufficient; as described in the docs/installing.html file, you must also tell your EFI about rEFInd.
+Unfortunately, dropping the files in the ESP is not sufficient; as described in the docs/refind/installing.html file, you must also tell your EFI about rEFInd.
 Precisely how to do this varies with your OS or, if you choose to do it through the EFI, your EFI implementation.
 In some cases you may need to rename the EFI/refind directory as EFI/boot, and rename refind_x86.efi to bootx64.efi (or refind_ia32.efi to bootia32.efi on 32-bit systems).
 Consult the installing.html file for full details.

+If you want to use any of the filesystem drivers, you must install them, too.
+Creating a subdirectory of the rEFInd binary directory called drivers_x64 (for x86-64 systems), drivers_ia32 (for x86 systems), or drivers (for any architecture) and copying the drivers you want to this location should do the trick.
+When you next launch it, rEFInd should load the drivers, giving you access to the relevant filesystems.

 Brief Installation Instructions (Source Package)
 ================================================